Lightweight Improved Residual Network for Efficient Inverse Tone Mapping: Experiments

 \subsection{Ablation Study}

 To study in detail the working mechanism of our IRNet, we present comprehensive ablation experiments of our IRNet on ITM.
 Specifically, we assess: 1) how to extract the intermediate feature $F_1$ in our IRB?
 2) how does the number of IRB blocks affect our IRNet?
 3) how does the channel dimension $C$ in IRB influence our IRNet?
 4) how does the CCA layer boost our IRNet?
-All variants of our IRNet are trained and evaluated on the training set and test set of HDRTV1K~\cite{chen2021new}, respectively.
+All variants of our IRNet are trained on the training set of HDRTV1K~\cite{chen2021new}.
+Their performance on ITM tasks are evaluated on the test set of HDRTV1K~\cite{chen2021new}, ITM-4K and the test set in \cite{9008274}, while the performance on joint SR-ITM tasks are evaluated on the test set of HDRTV1K~\cite{chen2021new}.

 \textbf{1) How to extract the intermediate feature $F_1$ in our IRB}?
 The IRB in our IRNet is modified from the residual block (RB).
 To validate the effectiveness of our IRB, we first evaluate our IRNet by replacing the IRB blocks by the RB blocks (using LeakyReLU instead of ReLU for fair comparison).
 The results listed in the first two rows of Table \ref{tab:IRB importance} show that our IRNet with the IRB block achieves much better performance than our IRNet with the original RB block.